inkydragon/JuliaZH.jl/zh_CN/stdlib/Random/docs/src/index.md

 unbounded integers, the interval must be specified (e.g. `rand(big.(1:6))`).

 另外，正态和指数分布是针对某些 `AbstractFloat` 和 `Complex` 类型，详细内容见 [`randn`](@ref) 和 [`randexp`](@ref)。

+To generate random numbers from other distributions, see the [Distributions.jl](https://juliastats.org/Distributions.jl/stable/) package.

 !!! warning
     Because the precise way in which random numbers are generated is considered an implementation detail, bug fixes and speed improvements may change the stream of numbers that are generated after a version change.
 Relying on a specific seed or generated stream of numbers during unit testing is thus discouraged - consider testing properties of the methods in question instead.